-As we showed in Figure 1, using a parallel grid rebuild allowed the overall render speed to quadruple for the two large 10M triangle scenes and double for the very small 16K triangle scene.
+As we showed in Figure 1, using a parallel grid rebuild allowed the overall render time to quadruple for the two large 10M triangle scenes and double for the very small 16K triangle scene.
 Thus, a parallel grid rebuild is important for any dynamic scene rendered with a grid when multiple CPUs are available.
 Since many consumer computers already ship with dual-core processors and some with two dual-core processors, and furthermore there is a strong trend towards more multi-core processors, it is imperative that dynamic ray tracers be able to take advantage of the extra processor resources.

 With memory bandwidth being the limiting factor, adding more cores to a chip might result in only minor performance gains if the memory bandwidth to the chip isn't also increased.
-However, if we compare the IBM Cell processor with 8 special purpose cores and a memory bandwidth of 25.6GB/s to the dual core Opteron's bandwidth of 6.4GB/s, we see that for at least up to 8 cores the memory bandwidth per core should at least stay the same.
+However, if we compare the IBM Cell processor with 8 cores and a memory bandwidth of 25.6GB/s to the dual core Opteron's bandwidth of 6.4GB/s, we see that at least up to 8 cores the memory bandwidth per core should at least stay the same.
 Furthermore, since the memory for the 8 cores is all local to the processor, memory latency will be equally fast for each core, unlike with the NUMA based system used for these tests.
 However, the memory architecture of the Cell would introduce other challenges in this algorithm.

-As the number of computational cores in a computer continues increasing, a parallel grid rebuild algorithm will allow us to take advantage of these resources to speed up small to medium sized dynamic scenes, as well as providing scalable performance for large dynamic scenes.
+As computers follow the trend of getting more computational cores, a parallel grid rebuild algorithm will allow us to take advantage of these resources to speed up small to medium sized dynamic scenes, as well as providing scalable performance for large dynamic scenes.